edmondlaja/air-quality-project/README.md

     This command builds and starts the necessary database containers.

 2.  **Environment Variables**:
     Next, set up the environment variables, there is an .env.example file.
-If the default port settings are unchanged, your environment variables for mongodb should look like this:

-    ```env
-    MONGO_CONNECTION_STRING="mongodb://localhost:27017/air-quality"
-    TEST_MONGO_CONNECTION_STRING="mongodb://localhost:27018/test-air-quality"
-    ```

 ### Running the Project